 We remain committed to providing first-rate training and support from the moment you receive a training contract offer from us.

-The SQE consists of two parts; SQE 1 tests functioning legal knowledge and SQE 2 assesses the legal written and oral skills of a solicitor.
-This will replace the GDL, LPC and PSC.
+All RPC future trainees will need to complete the Solicitors Qualifying Examination (SQE) prior to commencing their training contract.
+SQE 1 tests functioning legal knowledge and SQE 2 assesses the legal written and oral skills of a solicitor.
 If you would like to find out more about the SQE please visit the SRA's website.

 Please speak to a member of the early talent team firstname.lastname@example.org if you have any questions.

 What is the benefits package?